 I’m excited to see creative, and innovative entries, which help marketers synthesize and understand their mobile programmatic business.

-McGovern is a judge for The Drum Digital Trading Awards USA, the only awards of its kind to reward the US adtech industry by recognizing and awarding the most innovative, creative and effective search campaigns and strategies across both PPC and SEO.
+McGovern was a judge for The Drum Digital Trading Awards USA in 2017, the only awards of its kind to reward the US adtech industry by recognizing and awarding the most innovative, creative and effective search campaigns and strategies across both PPC and SEO.

-Sponsor's for this year's event are: Media IQ, Intermarkets, Unacast, BidSwitch, Digital Remedy and Open X.
+Sponsors for last year's event were: Media IQ, Intermarkets, Unacast, BidSwitch, Digital Remedy and Open X.